METALS-Copper firms on hopes for trade deal, China data

 “We have also been through another round of manufacturing PMIs that is pointing to a moderate recovery rather than further deterioration.”

-Benchmark copper on the London Metal Exchange (LME) was bid up 0.4% to $5,873 a tonne, after it failed to trade in official rings.
+Benchmark copper on the London Metal Exchange (LME) ended 0.5% higher at $5,877 a tonne, adding to the previous session’s 1% gain.

 On Monday, the Chinese foreign ministry said the presidents of China and the United States had been in continuous touch through “various means”.